Criminal Law

 1. Strong Criminal Suspicion

-2. Detention Reason
+2. A Detention Ground

 3. Proportionality

-Effect of Foreignness on Detention
+Effect of Being a Foreigner on Detention

-- Foreigner's possession of passport,
+- The foreigner's possession of a passport,

 - Family ties outside Turkey,

-- Property abroad,
+- Assets abroad,

 - Owns property in Turkey,

-- Has long-term residence permit
+- Holds a long-term residence permit.

 Right to Consular Notification

-- Consular officers may visit detainee,
+- Consular officers may visit the detainee,

 Right to Counsel

-Detainee's right to consult lawyer is fundamental:
+The detainee's right to consult a lawyer is fundamental:

-- Private consultation with lawyer (unmonitored),
+- Private, unmonitored consultation with counsel,

-Right to Translator
+Right to a Translator

-- During statement,
+- During the taking of a statement,

 - In meetings with counsel,

-- During trial before court.
+- During hearings before the court.

-Right to Health
+Right to Health Care

 Right to Family Communication